What are the system requirements for this course?

 How do I earn the ID Verified Certificate?

-Online learners who achieve a passing grade of at least 60 percent in ContractsX can get a certificate.
+Online learners who achieve a passing grade of at least 70 percent in GizaX can get a certificate.
 These certificates will indicate that you have successfully completed the course, but will not include a specific grade.
 Certificates will be issued by HarvardX.

 Yes.
-But you must register for the ID Certificate before 3/28. :)
+But you must register for the ID Certificate before the deadline. :)

 How do I navigate the course?

 Start with “Course.”
 Click to open a section.
-Click on the “Day.”
 Click across icons on the “Ribbon” to go through the material.
 Complete the work on each page.
 You can adjust video play speed in the video player.
-You can also turn the captions on and off, and download the transcripts and videos.
-We have created a short navigation tutorial available.
+You can also turn the captions on and off, and download the transcripts and videos. edX has a short navigation tutorial if you need more help.